peteroupc/peteroupc.github.io/randomfunc.md

 <a id=RNDINT_Core_Random_Integer_Method></a>
 ### `RNDINT`: Core Random Integer Method

 The core method for generating random numbers using an RNG is called **`RNDINT(maxInclusive)`** in this document.
-It generates a random integer **0 or greater** and **`maxInclusive` or less**, where `maxInclusive` is an integer 0 or greater, and it assumes the underlying RNG produces uniformly random numbers.
+It generates a **random integer 0 or greater `maxInclusive` or less**, where `maxInclusive` is an integer 0 or greater and the number generated is approximately uniformly distributed.
 This core method can serve as the basis for all other methods described in later sections that extract random numbers from RNGs.

 The implementation of `RNDINT(maxInclusive)` depends heavily on what kind of values the underlying RNG returns.
-This section explains how `RNDINT(maxInclusive)` can be implemented for four kinds of uniform RNGs.
+This section explains how `RNDINT(maxInclusive)` can be implemented for four kinds of RNGs.

 In this section:
 * `RNG()` is a random number returned by the underlying random number generator.
 * The term _modulus_ means an integer that is 1 higher than the highest integer that an RNG can output.
+* The four kinds of RNG mentioned in this section are assumed to seek to generate random numbers that are approximately uniformly distributed.

 If the RNG outputs **integers 0 or greater and less than a positive integer** (for example, less than 1,000,000 or less than 6), then `RNDINT(maxInclusive)` can be implemented as follows.
 In the pseudocode below, `MODULUS` is the RNG's modulus.
 Note that all the variables in this method are unsigned integers.
 (For an exercise solved by this method, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [blog post by Johnny Chan](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).)